 - Electives (8 credits required)

 - Doctoral Project (16 credits)

-What makes this Doctor of Occupational Therapy program unique?
+What makes this Post-Professional Occupational Therapy Doctorate (OTD) Online degree unique?

-The entire Doctor of Occupational Therapy degree online program of study is conducted online.
+The entire Post-Professional Occupational Therapy Doctorate (OTD) Online program of study is conducted online.
 The ATSU occupational therapy doctorate degree program is integrally tied to both AOTA’s Centennial Vision for 2017 and the nation’s first ever National Health Prevention initiative (through the Affordable Care Act).

-For answers to many questions regarding the ATSU Occupational Therapy doctorate online degree, turn here for more specifics.
+For answers to many questions regarding the ATSU Post-Professional Occupational Therapy Doctorate (OTD) Online degree, turn here for more specifics.
 This post-professional degree program fosters valuable interaction among students and faculty by providing access to a virtual community of practicing occupational therapists from across the country and around the globe.
-The Doctor of Occupational Therapy degree online program is achievable in two years and offers the unique advantage of being entirely online.
+The OTD program is achievable in two years and offers the unique advantage of being entirely online.

 A.T.
 Still University is accredited by the Higher Learning Commission, a commission of the North Central Association of Colleges and Schools, 230 S. LaSalle Street; Suite 7-500; Chicago, IL 60604, Phone: 800.621.7440.